 Timing of updates and parameters that will be updated.

-If a Party has referred to emission intensity (e.g. emissions per capita or per GDP):
+If a developed country Party has referred to emission intensity (e.g. emissions per capita or per GDP):

 Data sources used to calculate the index (e.g. population or any other macroeconomic indicators);